Educational Programs

 • Use Interdisciplinary Approaches

-• For example, combine science and art to create infographics on water conservation or use math and economics to analyze renewable energy costs.
+• Develop projects or activities that connect sustainability concepts across multiple subjects.
+For example, combine science and art to create infographics on water conservation or use math and economics to analyze renewable energy costs.

 • Incorporate Hands-On Learning

 • Use experiential activities like building a composting system, conducting energy audits, or designing green spaces.
+These activities help students apply theoretical knowledge to practical problems.

 • Create Rubrics for Assessment

-• Develop clear criteria for assessing sustainability learning outcomes, such as problem-solving ability, critical thinking, or collaboration skills.
+• Develop clear criteria for assessing sustainability learning outcomes, such as problem-solving ability, critical thinking, innovation, or collaboration skills.

 • Use rubrics to ensure consistent and transparent evaluation.